How to Start Print on Demand Shopify Store

 Printful is another top-choice print-on-demand drop shipping provider, offering high-quality and reliable products for retailers.

-It offers a wide range of high-quality products, from apparel, blanket, embroidered t-shirts, books, home decor, etc. You can sell frames, wall posters, pillows, and more with Printiful.
+It offers a wide range of high-quality products, including apparel, blankets, embroidered T-shirts, books, and home decor.
+With Printiful, you can sell frames, wall posters, pillows, and more.

 On the Shopify apps store, Printful has a 4.6 user rating from over 4.7k reviews, with some users leaving exceptional reviews like this.